Call to Schedule a Free Consultation

 Here are some possible consequences for first-time offenders:

-• Suspension of driving privileges – For a first DUI, your driver’s license will be revoked for at least one year.
-In most cases, a first-time offender will qualify for relief programs that allow them to drive for work or school during the suspension, but you will still need to go through the process of having your license reinstated at the end of the revocation period.
+• Suspension of driving privileges: For a first DUI, your driver’s license will be revoked for at least one year.
+In most cases, a first-time offender will qualify for relief programs that allow them to drive for work or school during the suspension, but you will still need to go through the process of having your license reinstated at the end of the revocation period..

-Contact a Wheaton DUI Defense Lawyer
+Contact a Wheaton, IL DUI Defense Attorney Today

 Share this post: